-- Heat sensitivity: Bulldogs have difficulty regulating their body temperature, so they should be kept in a cool environment and not be overexerted during hot weather.
+- Heat sensitivity: Bulldogs have difficulty regulating their body temperature, so they need a cool environment.
+Avoid overexerting them during hot weather.

-- Airway: Bulldogs are known for having respiratory issues, and they should be avoided from strenuous activities and exercise that may affect their breathing.
+- Airway: Bulldogs have respiratory issues, and they should avoid strenuous activities and exercise that may affect their breathing.